Biography

 Mary Humphreys and Ned Ogier singing at MSG in about 1968

-During the ensuing years she has built up an extensive repertoire of traditional English song, much of which is unique to her.
+During the ensuing years she built up an extensive repertoire of traditional English song, much of which is unique to her.
 Many of her songs are ballads which she has compiled from extant oral and literary sources.
-She also has many lyrical songs which she accompanies with concertina or banjo.
+She also has many lyrical songs some of which she accompanies with concertina or banjo, or more frequently by Anahata on cello, melodeon or concertina..

-She ran the university folk club during most of her three years in Manchester as a student, was a member of a critics group modelled on Ewan McColl's London Critics Group and was a resident at Harry Boardman's Unicorn Folk Club from 1985 until its demise in the late 1990s.
+Mary was involved in running the university folk club during most of her three years in Manchester as a student.
+It was the influence of Jim Carroll, Barry Taylor and Terry Whelan, Manchester singers who were regular visitors to Ewan MacColl's Critics Group that encouraged Mary to take a serious interest in traditional song.
+Mary was a member of the Manchester Critics Group modelled on Ewan McColl's London Critics Group.
+She later became a resident at Harry Boardman's Unicorn Folk Club from 1985 until its demise in the late 1990s.

 Mary singing at the Unicorn in about 1985